slackero/jquery-match-height/README.md

 #### Content changes require a manual update

 If you change the content inside an element that has had `matchHeight` applied, then you must manually call `$.fn.matchHeight._update()` afterwards.
 This will update of all currently set equal heights groups.

+Also note that previous matchHeight bindings do not apply to new elements, even if they match the selector used.
+In this case you must remove the old bindings and add new ones, see [this comment](https://github.com/liabru/jquery-match-height/issues/60#issuecomment-155913995).

 ### Changelog